Sumittripathi07/eye-ecommerce/README.md

 <h3 align="center">Eyewear Ecommerce</h3>

   <p align="center">
-    An Ecommerce store for alll kinds of Eyeglasses.
+    An Ecommerce store for all kinds of Eyeglasses.
     <br />
     <a href="https://github.com/Sumittripathi07/eye-ecommerce"><strong>Explore the docs »</strong></a>
     <br />